NeuroKitchen is proud to partner with the Adler Planetarium for special community made art/science projects.

 Do you want your kids to develop a life long love of learning?
 Do you want to encourage them to take initiative?
 Do you want your kids to practice compassion and cooperation?
 Do you wish your kids understood the joy of figuring out challenging stuff?

 nurture all these traits!

-Examples of graduates include someone who built a computer from parts, someone who wrote and directed a show that is currently running in the Rhino Fest and two who were assistant teachers in Curiosity Club 2015.
+Examples of graduates include someone who built a computer from parts, someone who wrote and directed a show for the Rhino Fest and two who were assistant teachers in Curiosity Club.

 Tell your kids they will have lots of fun, make discoveries, make messes, make movies, and make friends.

 Do you want to make a movie?
 Do you like making new friends?
 Do you like to explore messy art and science?